ge3224/just-jsx/README.md

 ### 2. Configure your build tool

-Tell your compiler to use Just JSX instead of React:
+Tell your compiler to use Just JSX for JSX transformation:

 **TypeScript** (`tsconfig.json`)
 ```json